dmakvh/eureka/Getting-started-with-Eureka.md

 *  You can download the WAR archive from mavencentral by using this URL
    "http://search.maven.org/#search%7Cga%7C1%7Ceureka-server"

+## Configuration

 Eureka Server has two sets of configurations

-* Eureka Client configuration as explain above.
+* Eureka Client configuration as explained above.
 * Eureka Server configuration.

 The easiest way to configure Eureka Server is by using property files similar to the Eureka Client above.
-First, configure the Eureka client that is running with the server as specified above with Eureka Client for the server to identify itself.
+First, configure the Eureka client that is running with the server as specified above.
+Eureka server depends on its client for several reasons including identifying itself and other peer eureka servers if any.

-By default, the Eureka server searches for property files _eureka-server.properties_ in the _classpath_.
+After configuring the Eureka Client, you will need to configure the Eureka Server.Eureka server by default searches for property file _eureka-server.properties_ in the _classpath_.
 It further searches for environment specific overrides in the environment specific properties files.
-The environment is typically _test_ or _prod_ and is supplied by a _-Deureka.environment_ java commandline switch to the eureka client (without the _.properties_ suffix).
-Accordingly the client also searches for _eureka-server-{test,prod}.properties._
+The environment is typically _test_ or _prod_ and is supplied by a _-Deureka.environment_ java commandline switch to the eureka server (without the _.properties_ suffix).
+Accordingly the server also searches for _eureka-server-{test,prod}.properties._

 If you are [building](https://github.com/Netflix/eureka/wiki/Building-Eureka-Client-and-Server) the WAR archive, you can edit the files under _eureka-server/conf_ in place and the build takes care of placing the properties files under WEB-INF/classes before creating the archive.